Does Fish Oil Supplementation Improve Body Composition?

 - Trend towards decrease in body fat percentage [FO = -0.4+1.3 %; p=0.08]

 - Possible reduction in salivary cortisol levels

-The results of this study suggest that daily supplementation with fish oil for six weeks will significant increase fat-free mass and decrease fat mass.
-The participants in this study did not participate in an exercise regime and consumed an a libitum diet.
+The results of this study suggest that daily supplementation with fish oil for six weeks will significantly increase fat-free mass and decrease fat mass.
+The participants in this study did not participate in an exercise regime and consumed a libitum diet.

 - Journal of the International Society of Sports Nutrition 2010, 7:31 (8 October 2010)

 Hey Jon, Thanks for sharing your thoughts.
 Earlier studies suggested that fish oil consumption may lower cholesterol levels (many of these studies did not use fish oil alone).
 You're correct that more recent studies suggest that fish oil consumption may lead to small increases in LDL in some people.
 As such, it's important to monitor for those with concerns over their cholesterol levels.
 The do lower trigylceride levels and the net effect is positive for promoting heart health.

 Does eating fish several times a week have the same effect?
 I prefer to stay healthy with a balanced diet without supplements if possible.
 Your thoughts please.
 Patricia Perth Australia